 Hooray for the city, freedom and life!
 Every last Wednesday before the Bavarian summer holidays, the traditional Children’s Festival is celebrated throughout the city – for centuries it has been of great importance for young and old alike.
-In 2021, the children’s festival will not take place due to the Corona pandemic.
+In 2024, the Children’s Festival will be held on Wednesday 24 July.

 Firmly rooted tradition

 For one day, the city is in the mood for celebration.
 At six in the morning at the crack of dawn, the firecrackers mark the start of the festivities – festively dressed children from all parts of the city then stream across the pier onto the island.
 First a church service is held first and then the little ones march – accompanied by drummers and minstrels – to the Old Town Hall.
 Wreaths of flowers, flags and traditional costumes: The Bismarckplatz square then offers a cheerful, colourful scene.

 Introduced by a fanfare, the song “Lindau hoch” sounds out of hundreds of throats – a real goose bump moment.
 Afterwards, the Lord Mayor gives a speech about love of the homeland and traditional values and children from annually changing schools recite a poem of thanks.
 After the ceremony, the little ones receive their “Butschelle” – a sweet sultana pastry only available on this day – as well as vouchers for the rides at various spots across the town.

 The afternoon of the children’s festival is spent in the respective districts, where the support associations offer traditional children’s games such as “Würschtleschnappen” or “Garnwickeln” and carousels and marquees invite young and old to celebrate.

 History of the Children's festival